Common Street Names In The Philippines And Who They’re Named After6 min read

-While you may recognize them by way of signs, how many of us really know who they’re named after?
+While many of us recognize them by way of street signs, who really knows who they’re named after?
 It’s time to put a face to these names and see this as an avenue to learn more about the streets of Metro Manila and beyond.

 E. Rodriguez Sr.